mereosk/Linked-blog-starter-md/6 - Main Notes/Identifying handwritten numbers.md

 ![[Pasted image 20250908012343.png]]
 Figure 6 - Training and validation graphs CNN without dropout(upper 2) & with dropout

 1. To answer the first question, we trained the model it google colab but used the CPU instead of some GPU.
 As we can clearly see in the figure 5 all the times of each epoch were faster without the dropout, except that of the 5th epoch.
-That could be due to the fact that by using dropout there are fewer neurons, since the network drops some randomly
+That could be due to the fact that by using dropout there are fewer neurons, since the network drops some randomly (WRONG)
 2. From the graphs, we can observe that the **training curves are very similar**, with the main difference being that the CNN **without dropout** reaches higher accuracy and lower loss.
 This shows that using dropout **sacrifices some training accuracy**.
 However, the **validation curves converge to better values**, and they are consistently higher than the training metrics, indicating that the model **generalizes better**.
 3. Overall, the dropout model **generalized much better**.
 By artificially introducing randomness, dropout forced the network to learn more robust patterns instead of **memorizing** training examples.
 The result was a model that sacrificed a little training accuracy but achieved higher and more stable validation performance.
 As a result, this model that not only achieves a **99%** test accuracy but also never sees its training accuracy exceed that of validation or test sets is arguably the best model at generalizing to unseen data.
++ validation accuracy

 ## Reference

 [[Lab-1-ml-for-human-vision.pdf]]